validator-network/cosmoshub-proposals/proposal-1.md

 ## Background

-With the successful launch of Cosmos Hub, the community thank the Tendermint team and Interchain Foundation for all its hard work to bring the network live.
+With the successful launch of Cosmos Hub, the community thanks the Tendermint team and Interchain Foundation for all its hard work to bring the network live.

 The community is now looking forward for the network to stabilize and the enabling of transfers to drive user adoption.